The influx of pumpkin patch pictures on social media can only mean one thing: Halloween is right around the corner!

 6. Troll Pumpkin

-Whether your kids love Trolls or you're just feeling nostalgic for your own childhood, here’s a cute idea that’s easy to do and will make you want to sing and dance once it’s done.
+Whether your kids love the "Trolls" movies or you're just feeling nostalgic for your own childhood, here’s a cute idea that’s easy to do and will make you want to sing and dance once it’s done.
 Supplies include large googly eyes and faux fur.
 See the tutorial at Craft Create Cook.

 7. Melted-Crayon Pumpkin